Quantum ergodicity for contact metric structures

 while if $[\pi] = [\pi^{0,\gamma}]$ for some $\gamma\in \fv^{*}$, identifying $\fv^*$ and $\fv_{x}^* M$ through the dual basis of $(\langle X_1\rangle_x,\dots,\langle X_d\rangle_x,\langle Y_1\rangle_x,\dots,\langle Y_d\rangle_x)$, we set

-Using the coadjoint orbit pictures of the unitary dual sets, we check readily that the map $\hat{\varphi}_{U}^\bX$ is an homeomorphism, making of $\Ghat M$ a locally trivial fibered space with fibers homeomorphi to $\Hhat^d$.
+Using the coadjoint orbit pictures of the unitary dual sets, we check readily that the map $\hat{\varphi}_{U}^\bX$ is an homeomorphism, making of $\Ghat M$ a locally trivial fibered space with fibers homeomorphic to $\Hhat^d$.